 So ask yourself these questions:

--What sort of things are we drawn to in life?
+-What sort of things are you drawn to in life?

-- What colours, textures and styles are in our wardrobe?
+- What colours, textures and styles are in your wardrobe?

 Most importantly, think about your love story, how you met, places you have been together and things you have done.
 There maybe something about this that is meaningful and you want to include in the day.